I'm a horse rider, role-playing gamer, and science fiction and fantasy fan. I've also been married for 15 happy years.

 First of all, when dealing with a dominant horse, always wear a helmet.
-Even for ground work.
+Even for groundwork.
 I would also suggest considering wearing a vest.

-Always carry a crop or dressage whip - one of the first rules of being able to deal with dominance is knowing how to correctly use a crop and not being afraid to use one.
+Always carry a crop or dressage whip—one of the first rules of being able to deal with dominance is knowing how to correctly use a crop and not being afraid to use one.
 I am not advocating beating horses here...that is not correct use.
-But you need to be ready to deliver a sharp, immediate and if necessary physical correction to the animal.
+But you need to be ready to deliver a sharp, immediate, and, if necessary, physical correction to the animal.

 Never work with a dominant horse on your own.
 Always make sure there is somebody else, who knows what they are doing, on the property.

-Working On The Ground
+Working on the Ground

 Begin your work with the horse on the ground.
 Some people advocate round pen work with dominant horses, but make sure the area is large enough to give both you and the horse space.

 I personally start with the very basics, and that is to lay down, right now, your expectations.
 The horse is to allow itself to be haltered.
 It is to walk next to you...and absolutely, under no circumstances, ahead.
-NEVER let a dominant horse drag you - in their terms, that puts them in charge.
+Never let a dominant horse drag you—in their terms, that puts them in charge.
 If necessary, stop them by either bringing the whip across their chest or, if you feel comfortable doing so, by placing your own shoulder immediately ahead of theirs.
 This second maneuver resembles the body language of a more dominant equine and I have found it extremely effective on any horse that tries to barge ahead.

-When you tell the horse to stand, it does not get to move a HOOF until you say so.
-Absolutely do not let the horse rush into its stall (this IS dangerous).
+When you tell the horse to stand, it does not get to move a hoof until you say so.
+Absolutely do not let the horse rush into its stall (this is dangerous).
 With most horses, you can allow some flexibility.
 With the dominant horse, the rules have to be the rules at all time.

 When working with the horse, use quick, immediate correction.
 If need be, smack it, but only once per offense.
-Not only is beating a horse abusive, it is incredibly ineffective.
+Not only is beating a horse abusive, but it is also incredibly ineffective.
 Horses understand only immediate response.
 If, however, the horse starts showing extremely dominant behavior such as biting, threatening to rear, etc, then you need to hit back with everything you can.
 Once.
 Quickly.
 Then pretend it never happened.
 The converse is to also use quick, immediate reward.
 By giving the horse a treat when it behaves, you not only build positive associations but reinforce your own dominance as the person who gets to decide when it eats.

 Working Under Saddle